Newborn Session Prep Guide!!

 From experience, babies that have been asleep prior to arrival are unfortunately the babies that are more difficult to pose because as soon as the blanket comes off, they get startled again and it’s back to trying to put them to sleep.
 That alone can take up to an hour, if not more and unfortunately does count against your session time.

 Keeping in mind these two instructions will most certainly give you a well rested baby.
-In return we’ll be able to maximize the time you have in the studio with plenty of scenes and photos so for that reason please do not underestimate and risk how well your baby sleeps after a feeding.
+In return we’ll be able to maximize the time you have with plenty of scenes and photos so for that reason please do not underestimate and risk how well your baby sleeps after a feeding.
 We need your bundle of joy to be very exhausted, tired and a bit hungry.
 We know it will be hard, atop of your own sleep deprivation but we promise you, it will be well worth the effort!! ♥

 We highly recommend if you’re solely breastfeeding to pump and bottle feed your milk for your babies session.
 We’ve had mom’s that breastfeed for up to an hour and unfortunately that does delay the session quite a bit and does count against your allotted time coverage as well.
 If you don’t pump, our only alternative is to formula feed just for this session only.
 As an Uncle to 8, we’ve realized breastmilk doesn’t keep babies fuller longer so choosing to formula feed for the session, will not only be a little easier for you but it will keep them asleep longer during the handling and posing for a scene.
-Moms, please just be advise, it’s just a recommendation so if you choose to do neither, it's completely okay.
+Moms, please just be advised, it’s just a recommendation so if you choose to do neither, it's completely okay.
 As a newborn photographer, we just feel it’s our duty to offer any advice or tips that you as a parent can use to maximize the time we have in the studio and in return you’ll be able to showcase and display more than the average number of baby photos! ♥

 That we have been called many times…lol but no worries, it happens!
 This is completely natural for babies to use blankets or props as there own personal potty.
 Please don’t feel embarrassed, we reassure you it happens more times that we can remember.
 Have a concern about sanitation?
 Don’t worry we wash all used props and blankets after each newborn session with non-scented detergent.